Rubber boa: Hunting

 Rubber boas feed primarily on young mammals such as shrews, voles (such as long-tailed voles), mice (such as deer mice), etc. When they encounter nestling mammals, they try to consume the entire litter and fend off the mother with their tail.
 This is why they often have extensive scarring on their tails.
 Rubber boas have also been known to prey on salamanders, possibly frogs, snake eggs, lizard eggs, lizards, young birds, small birds, young bats, and there have even been instances of them eating other snakes.

 Predation

 Rubber boas can be preyed upon by almost any reasonably sized predator in their habitat.
 When threatened, rubber boas curl into a ball around their head, and expose their tail to mimic their head.
 While this is thought to be a primary defense technique against predators, it is not effective against many predators (raptors, coyotes, raccoons, cats, etc.).
 The best defense of rubber boas is their secretive nature.

 Reproduction

-Rubber boas are viviparous (give birth to live young) and can have up to 9 young per year, although litters of 1-5 are much more common.
+Rubber boas are viviparous (give birth to live young) and can have up to 9 young per year, although litters of 1–5 are much more common.
 Rubber boas are less prolific than many snakes found in the US and Canada with females only reproducing on average once every four years.
 Mating occurs shortly after reemergence from brumation in the spring, and young are born anywhere from August to November later that year.

-Other

-The southern rubber boa is found only in a few disjunct areas of California and also the sage-steppes of central Washington.

-The rubber boa is a primitive snake compared to its much larger relatives native to Latin America, which include the boa constrictor, emerald tree boa and green anaconda.
-The rubber boa has retained the club-like tail of its Erycine ancestors.

-It is an extremely adaptable snake.
-It is a good climber, burrower, and even swimmer.

-The rubber boa has established populations around Pemberton, British Columbia, Williams Lake, British Columbia, Radium Hot Springs, British Columbia.